nus-cs2103-AY2324S1/ip/docs/README.md

 1. Add tasks such as todos, events, or deadlines to Dialogix.
 2. View list of added tasks.
 3. Mark tasks as completed/incomplete.
+4. Delete a task.
+5. Find tasks that have given keyword.

 **Notes about the command format**:
 - Words in `UPPER_CASE` are the parameters to be supplied by the user.
 For example, in `todo DESCRIPTION`, `DESCRIPTION` is a parameter that can be used as `todo READBOOK`.